 - Preventing and detecting elder abuse

-The OAA provides an important safety net for people who are at risk of entering nursing homes, a costly option at nearly $88,000 per year for a private room.
+- Providing an important safety net for people who are at risk of entering nursing homes, a costly option at over $91,000 per year for a private room.
 More than 85 percent of recipients of OAA-funded homemaker services, case management, transportation and home-delivered meals say that this assistance helped them to remain in their home, where the majority of Americans want to live as they age.

-OAA’s assistance makes common sense in fiscal terms, too — it helps save precious federal and state tax dollars by keeping seniors out of nursing homes and preventing unnecessary hospital readmissions.
+OAA’s assistance makes common sense for taxpayers, too: It helps save precious federal and state tax dollars by keeping seniors out of nursing homes and preventing unnecessary hospital readmissions.

 Simple, Bipartisan Solution